RudyCassidy/Sample/README.md

-# Sample
+# Example Repository
-A sample website
+A sample description